Content Map Terms

 Most blisters heal on their own.
 Home treatment may help decrease pain, prevent infection, and help heal large or broken blisters.

-- It's best not to drain a blister at home.
-But when blisters are painful, some people do drain them.
-If you do decide to drain a blister, make sure to follow these steps.
+It's best not to drain a blister at home.
+But if a blister is large and very painful, or it's in a spot where it can't avoid getting popped, you may need to drain it.
+If you do decide to drain your blister, be sure to follow these steps:

 - Wipe a needle with rubbing alcohol.